Peiyance/IGAP/README.md

 # Anonymous IGAP

-This is an implement sample for the IGAP method.
+This is an implementation sample for the IGAP method.